josemacenteno/CarND-Vehicle-Detection/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I started form the parameters that worked best in the quizes and turns out those gave good enough values for most cars.
+I started from the parameters that worked best in the quizes and turns out those gave good enough values for most cars.
 These are the three parameters used during training and pipeline:

 ```
 orient = 9  # HOG orientations